flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 - SPEED
 - G/S
 - LOC
 - CAT 3 DUAL (triple click sound when downgraded)
 - AP 1+2
 - 1 FD 2
 - A/THR
 - MINIMUM (or NO DH)
-- At 350ft: LAND
+- At 350 ft: LAND
-- At 40ft: FLARE
+- At 40 ft: FLARE
-- At 30ft: THRUST IDLE
+- At 30 ft: THRUST IDLE
 - ROLL OUT (main gear touchdown)

 ### Flow From 1000ft

 Autoland is technically not much different from a normal ILS landing apart from the fact that the Autopilot(s) will not be turned off for the landing but stay on and the flight crew "only" monitors the landing via the instruments.

-Assuming that we are fully configured for landing at 1000ft above ground, with CONFIG 3 or CONFIG FULL, V~appr~ speed, gear down, autobrake armed, ground spoilers armed, ECAM landing memo no blue, landing checklist complete.
+Assuming that we are fully configured for landing at 1000 ft above ground, with CONFIG 3 or CONFIG FULL, V~appr~ speed, gear down, autobrake armed, ground spoilers armed, ECAM landing memo no blue, landing checklist complete.

 See [Beginner Guide Preparation and Checklist for Landing](../../beginner-guide/landing.md#3-preparation-and-checklist-for-landing)

-- At 1000ft: callout "one thousand".
+- At 1000 ft: callout "one thousand".
-- At 500ft: now callouts every hundred feet.
+- At 500 ft: now callouts every hundred feet.
-- Shortly after the 400 callout and before 350ft, the FMA must show LAND in green to signal that the aircraft is now in landing mode.
+- Shortly after the 400 callout and before 350 ft, the FMA must show LAND in green to signal that the aircraft is now in landing mode.
-- At 350ft: check the ILS course on the PFD.
+- At 350 ft: check the ILS course on the PFD.
-- At 150ft: The white line signifying the ground on the PFD attitude indicator starts to move up.
+- At 150 ft: The white line signifying the ground on the PFD attitude indicator starts to move up.
-- At 100ft: callout "hundred".
+- At 100 ft: callout "hundred".
-- At 50ft: callout "fifty" and now callouts every 10 ft.
+- At 50 ft: callout "fifty" and now callouts every 10 ft.
-- At 40ft: the FMA must show FLARE or otherwise the flight crew needs to either perform a manual landing if visual references are acquired or perform a go around.
+- At 40 ft: the FMA must show FLARE or otherwise the flight crew needs to either perform a manual landing if visual references are acquired or perform a go around.
 - Autothrust FMA should switch to THRUST IDLE.
-- Between about 20ft and 10ft, the aircraft corrects its crosswind crab angle to bring its longitudinal axis in line with the runway.
+- Between about 20 ft and 10 ft, the aircraft corrects its crosswind crab angle to bring its longitudinal axis in line with the runway.
-- At 10ft: callout "Retard" commands the PF to set the throttle levers to idle.
+- At 10 ft: callout "Retard" commands the PF to set the throttle levers to idle.
 - At touchdown:
     - FMA shows ROLL OUT - autopilot keeps aircraft on center line.
     - PF sets both thrust levers to reverse thrust (idle or up to max as appropriate).
     - PM checks and calls out: "touchdown", "spoilers", "reversers", "auto brake", "decel".
-- At 70kts: PM announces "70kts" and PF will set the throttle to reverse idle if reverse max was used.
+- At 70 kt: PM announces "70 knots" and PF will set the throttle to reverse idle if reverse max was used.
-- Before 20kts: the PF manually brakes to deactivate the autobrake.
+- Before 20 kt: the PF manually brakes to deactivate the autobrake.
 - At taxi speed: PF will set both thrust levers to idle and will disengage autopilots.
 - From here on it is a normal [runway exit](../../beginner-guide/landing.md#5-vacate-runway) and [taxi procedure](../../beginner-guide/after-landing.md).